 Humans of Psychology

-For Humans of Psychology, staff and students will be put into the spotlight.
-At our institute exciting research is conducted, prizes are won and knowledge is harnessed.
-In order to highlight those who are contributing to this, Humans of Psychology provides a look behind the scenes.
+For Humans of Psychology, students and staff will be put into the spotlight.
+At our institute prizes are won, exiting research is conducted, knowledge is harnessed, public meeting are organised and open science is highlighted.
+Take a look behind the scenes.

 Fleur van Elk

-Alumna Fleur van Elk graduated cum laude for the research master's program Cognitive Neuroscience and started her PhD trajectory at the Erasmus University in Rotterdam.
-For Humans of Psychology, Fleur talks about studying, working and has advice for current psychology students.
+Alumna Fleur van Elk graduated cum laude for the research master's programme Cognitive Neuroscience and started her PhD trajectory at the Erasmus University in Rotterdam.
+For Humans of Psychology, Fleur talks about studying and working, and has advice for current psychology students.

 Cognitive psychologist Daphne Tona is one of the first to investigate a small nucleus in the brain stem 'in vivo' in living volunteers.
 That nucleus is involved in cognitive function and neurological and psychiatric disorders.
 With this research Tona is further mapping the brain.
 She tells about her PhD thesis in a mini lecture from Greece.